-Often only thought of as Southern California’s place to play in the snow, Big Bear also has a wide array of activities luring visitors throughout the year.
+Often only thought of as Southern California’s place to play in the snow, there are a ton of great things to do in Big Bear throughout the year.
 As the heat of the summer sets in, Big Bear is the perfect escape.
 Nestled high in the mountains on the banks of a lake, Big Bear offers cooler temperatures during summer.
 From water activities to exploring the beautiful scenery, Big Bear is an outdoor lovers dream.
 I recently had the opportunity to visit Big Bear to learn more about the summer offerings, and I have to say that I was pretty excited with everything there is to do, especially for families.
 It really is the perfect family vacation destination.

 Big Bear Discovery Center

 The Big Bear Discovery Center is the perfect afternoon retreat for families looking to learn more about the local area.
 With indoor and outdoor exhibits, families will enjoy checking out the stuffed animal exhibits inside as well as the hands on play area outside in the Nature Discovery Zone.
 The new outdoor adventure space is designed for children 2-7 years old and their families to explore and reconnect to nature.
 The Discovery Center is also where you can purchase your Adventure Passes allowing easy parking access throughout the mountains.
 Pick up trail guides and chat with volunteer docents about the area’s local plants and animals before heading out.